TV Entertainment Centers

 During

-From the side profile you can appreciate just how tall this framing ran — from the floor platform all the way to near the ceiling line.
-The blocking is tight and even, giving us solid backing at every panel edge and at critical points for the TV mount and the fireplace bracket.
+The side profile shows how tall this framing ran.
+Floor platform to ceiling line.
+The blocking is tight and even, with solid backing at every panel edge and at the load points for the TV mount and the fireplace bracket.

 During: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL